 The mark “I” (Incomplete) is intended for a student who has not completed the requirements of a course before the end of the quarter but who has:

-2. completed the majority of the requirements of the course with work that is of a passing quality, and
+- completed the majority of the requirements of the course with work that is of a passing quality; and

-The student must submit the request for an Incomplete to the instructor before the end of the course.
+The student must submit the request for an Incomplete to the course instructor in writing via UChicago email and discuss their plans with their Academic Adviser prior to the end of the quarter.
 Approval to complete work late is at the discretion of the instructor and/or according to departmental policy.
+Students who have not requested an Incomplete, nor dropped or withdrawn from the course by the appropriate deadlines, should be issued a final grade in accordance with the expectations outlined on the course syllabus by the grading deadline.

 NGR (No Grade)